 Reef & Rainforest is the United Kingdom’s longest-established and most experienced specialist tour operator for Madagascar.
 It takes a long time to truly know the island, which is bigger than France with many hidden attractions, and our knowledge leads to superlative tailor-made and group tours there.

 Our director, Alan Godwin, first went to Madagascar in 1992 when it was still a rigid communist dictatorship with few visitors, awful roads and hotels, abject poverty and clapped-out Citroen 2CVs literally held together with rubber bands.
-He saw the potential, however, and perservered: now Madagascar has a significantly improved infrastructure and a good range of high quality hotels, island resorts and forest lodges.
-And of course, its amazing, unique wildlife.
+He clearly saw the potential, however, and persevered: now Madagascar has improved infrastructure and a good range of high quality accommodation.
+And of course, its unique wildlife is as wonderful as ever.

-Wildlife tourism has become one of the major sources of foreign income for Madagascar: by visiting Madagascar, you contribute directly to the conservation of its precious remaining forests with their unique wildlife, and the welfare of its people, who are among the poorest yet friendliest in the world.
-Your contribution enables hiring of park rangers, who guard the precious reserves from encroachment by illegal loggers, slash-and-burn farmers and bush hunters.
-Fees paid to local guides percolate down through the poor communities near the parks.
-Isolated lodges and resorts fund local schools and clinics.
+Wildlife tourism has emerged as a major source of foreign income for Madagascar.
+By visiting Madagascar, you contribute directly to the conservation of its precious remaining forests with their unique wildlife, and the welfare of its people who are among the poorest (yet friendliest) in the world.
+Your presence facilitates the hiring of park rangers who guard the precious reserves from illegal logging, slash-and-burn farmers and bush-meat hunters.
+Fees paid to local guides and hotel staff salaries percolate down through the poor communities near the parks.
+Isolated lodges such as Anjajavy and Eden Lodge fund local schools and clinics.
 It all adds up.